Skip to Content

 The island’s capital is San Miguel de Cozumel.
 It’s a traditional Mexican town with brightly colored buildings and taco restaurants lining the streets.

-A few beaches are within striking distance.
+A few beaches are within walking distance.
 However, you’ll need wheels to reach Cozumel’s most popular beaches, like Playa Palancar and Tortugas Beach Club.

 Cozumel is a slice of island paradise.